otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

   });

   after(() => {
-    global.testInstitutionId = institutionTwoId; // Store the institution id for later use in 01-department.test.js
+    global.testInstitutionId = institutionTwoId; // Store the institution ID for later use in 01-department.test.js
   });
 });
 ```